binaryage/dirac/examples/figwheel-main/README.md

 ## More tips

 Skeleton of this project was generated from official [Figwheel Main template](https://rigsomelight.com/figwheel-main-template/).

-#### To clean all compiled files:
+### To clean all compiled files

-    rm -rf target/public
+    ./scripts/clean.sh

-#### To create a production build run:
+### To create a production build run

-	rm -rf target/public
+    ./scripts/clean.sh
     clojure -A:fig:min

+### You can control Figwheel Main via Dirac

+In Dirac REPL you show docs by:

+    (dirac :help :fig2)

+For example you can force on-off build:

+    (dirac :fig2 :build-once "my-build-id")

-#### You can connect to your nREPL server from other clients as well
+### You can connect to your nREPL server from other clients as well

 1. You can connect from Cursive via "Clojure REPL -> Remote"
 2. Or, if you have Leiningen, you can connect via `lein repl :connect 8230`

 To join Dirac REPL session you might want to issue `(dirac :join)` after connection.
 See [integration doc page](https://github.com/binaryage/dirac/blob/master/docs/integration.md).